SafaElmali/react-native-9gag/README.md

 # 9gag Clone App

-_Not actually There is no image or video content for now.
+_Not actually.
+There is no image or video content for now.
 Just the Gif contents in the application.
 But I tried to implement the mobile design of the 9gag app_ 😊

 </div>